jsr6720/jsr6720.github.io/about.md

 ## [A mind at work](https://en.wikipedia.org/wiki/The_Schuyler_Sisters)

-A candid photo by my kids that captures how I like to myself "at work" on my personal projects.
+A candid photo taken by my kids that captures how I frequently find myself "at work" on my personal projects.
 Complete with help from a lemur.
-Very serious stuff.
+Very serious business.

 <img src="/assets/site-photos/james-at-work.jpg" alt="james at work" class="about bio img james-at-work center-img img-stylish"/>